firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 TAP fd are handed over to the guest.

 The *Dumbo* stack can be instantiated once for every network device, and is disabled by default.
-It can be enabled by setting the value of the `allow_mmds_requests` parameter to `true` in the API request body used to attach a guest network device.
+It can be enabled through the API request body used to configure MMDS by specifying the ID of the network interface inside the `network_interfaces` list.
+In order for the API call to succeed, the network device must be attached beforehand, otherwise an error is returned.
 Once enabled, the stack taps into the aforementioned data path.
 Each frame coming from the guest is examined to determine whether it should be processed by *Dumbo* instead of being written to the TAP fd.
 Also, every time there is room in the ring buffer to hand over frames to the guest, the device model first checks whether *Dumbo* has anything to send; if not, it resumes getting frames from the TAP fd (when available).

 We chose to implement our own solution, instead of leveraging existing libraries/implementations, because responding to guest MMDS queries in the context of Firecracker is amenable to a wide swath of simplifications.
-First of all, we only need to handle `GET` requests, which require a bare-bones HTTP 1.1 server, without support for most headers and more advanced features like chunking.
+First of all, we only need to handle `GET` and `PUT` requests, which require a bare-bones HTTP 1.1 server, without support for most headers and more advanced features like chunking.
 Also, we get to choose what subset of HTTP is used when building responses.
 Moving lower in the stack, we are dealing with TCP connections over what is essentially a point-to-point link, that seldom loses packets and does not reorder them.
 This means we can do away with congestion control (we only use flow control), complex reception logic, and support for most TCP options/features.
 At this point, the layers below (Ethernet and IPv4) don't involve much more than sanity checks of frame/packet contents.

 *Dumbo* is built using both general purpose components (which we plan to offer as part of one or more libraries), and Firecracker MMDS specific code.
 The